privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

 At GA, there will be support for the following additional features:
   * Multiple versions of adtech code blobs.
   * Multi seller auctions for Android / app.
-  * [Priority Vector][44] : This can help filter Interest Groups and reduce unnecessary executions in Bidding service.
+  * [Priority vector][44] : This can help filter interest groups and reduce unnecessary executions in Bidding service.
   * Support for bid currency.
   * K-Anonymity Integration.